andreasgerstmayr/fava-dashboards/README.md

 * `title`: title of the panel.
 Default: unset
 * `width`: width of the panel.
 Default: 100%
 * `height`: height of the panel.
 Default: 400px
+* `link`: optional link target of the panel header.
 * `queries`: a list of dicts with a `bql` attribute.
 * `type`: panel type.
 Must be one of `html`, `echarts`, `d3_sankey` or `jinja2`.